wmo-im/wis2box-training/documentation/docs/en/practical-sessions/configuring-wis2box-datasets.md

 <img alt="MQTT Explorer: WIS2 notification" src="/../assets/img/mqtt-explorer-wis2-notification-metadata.png" width="800">

+!!! note "Triggering republishing of discovery metadata"
+    The WIS2 notification is published as soon as the discovery metadata is successfully submitted.
+If you do not see the notification, it may be because you were not connected to the broker at the time of publishing.

+    If you do not see the WIS2 notification, you can manually trigger the republishing of the discovery metadata using the following command:

+    ```bash
+    python3 wis2box-ctl.py execute wis2box metadata discovery republish
+    ```

 Inspect the content of the WIS2 notification you published.
 You should see a JSON with a structure corresponding to the WIS Notification Message (WNM) format.

 !!! question